yohang/CalendR/docs/en/events.md

 ### How it works

-You have to implements the CalendR\Event\Provider\ProviderInterface to make your class a provider.
+You have to implements the CalendR\Event\Provider\ProviderInterface to make your class become provider.

 #### Define your provider